MicrosoftDocs/azure-docs/articles/azure-netapp-files/reserved-capacity.md

 ---
 title: Reserved capacity for Azure NetApp Files
-description: Learn how to optimize TCO with capacity reservations in Azure NetApp Files.
+description: Learn how to optimize total cost of ownership (TCO) with capacity reservations in Azure NetApp Files.
 services: azure-netapp-files
 documentationcenter: ''
 author: b-hchen